TARGET-DATE FUND

 Inflation protection

 As participants approach the drawdown phase, they need more inflation protection without introducing more volatility into their portfolios.
-Five years before the target retirement year, our TDFs start incorporating short-term TIPS at age 60.
+Five years before the target retirement year, our TDFs start incorporating short-term Treasury inflation-protected securities (TIPS) at age 60.

-Our research shows short-term TIPS provide a hedge against unexpected inflation without the volatility of other asset classes, such as commodities, overweighting REITS or broader TIPS portfolios with average maturities in the intermediate-term range.
+Our research shows that short-term TIPS provide a hedge against unexpected inflation without the volatility of other asset classes such as commodities, overweighting REITS, or broader TIPS portfolios with average maturities in the intermediate-term range.

 17 %